joa0-saldanha/Data-projects/README.md

-# Projetos de engenharia de dados
+# Data engineering projects

-Este portfólio será focado no meu desenvolvimento em engenharia de dados, contendo todos os projetos e estudos que serão trabalhados durante o tempo.
-O portfólio será atualizado de acordo com minha evolução nos projetos.
+This portfolio will focus on my development in data engineering, containing all the projects and studies that will be worked on over time.
+The portfolio will be updated according to my evolution in the projects.

-Os projetos serão majoritariamente desenvolvidos utilizando as seguintes tecnologias:
+The projects will be mostly developed using the following technologies:

-• Linguagem de programação: Python;
+• Programming language: Python;
-• Apache Spark / PySpark: análise e manipulação de dados;
+• Apache Spark / PySpark: data analysis and manipulation;
-• Pandas: análise de dados;
+• Pandas: data analysis;
-• Apache Airflow: desenvolvimento e orquestração de pipeline de dados;
+• Apache Airflow: data pipeline development and orchestration;
-• Docker: desenvolvimento por conteinerização.
+• Docker: containerized development.